abigailhaddad/inspect_ai_eval/examples/README.md

 }
 ```

-**Explanation:** In this test case, the input text is compared with the target text.
-Groundedness measures the percentage of facts in the input that are also in the target.
-Thoroughness measures the percentage of facts in the target that are also in the input.
+**Explanation:** In this test case, the the input text contains two facts and those are the same facts as in the target text.
+Because of this, the desired behavior from the scorers is to return groundedness and thoroughness measures of 100.
+If it returns these, it passes.

+These examples are not tests of the code running, but rather tests of how well the model is performing in conjunction with the scorers.